karthikkolanji/ShaadiDemo/README.md

 This handles runtime permission.
 All subclass Fragment has to only implement onPermissionGranted() methods, rest permission denied case is handled by this base class

 **BaseView**
-This interface has showLoading(),hideLoading(),showError(),hideError(),onSuccess() methods that very Activity and Fragemenst needs as a call back on API call.
+This interface has showLoading(),hideLoading(),showError(),hideError(),onSuccess() methods that every Activity and Fragemenst needs as a call back on API call.

 **RetrofitClient**
 This handles creation of singleton Retrofit object.
-Implenting class can pass Service interface to access the API call method
+Implenting class can pass ServiceInterface class to access the API call method

 **RetrofitCallbackWrapper**
 This handles showLoading(),hideLoading(),showError(),hideError(),onSuccess() methods globally , no need to every time implement this method while using Retrofit call.